South Carolina General Assembly

 (6) the offender has no significant history of prior delinquency or criminal activity; and

-(7) the offender has not previously been accepted in a pretrial intervention programat least twenty years has passed from the date of successful completion of a previous pretrial intervention program by the offender, if applicable.
+(7) the offender has not previously been accepted in a pretrial intervention programat least twenty years have passed from the date of successful completion of a previous pretrial intervention program by the offender, if applicable.

 SECTION 3.
 This act takes effect upon approval by the Governor.